codecrafting-io/asus-setup-tool/README.md

 - Create a System Restore point, [Instructions Here](https://support.microsoft.com/en-us/windows/create-a-system-restore-point-77e02e2a-3298-c869-9974-ef5658ea3be9#:~:text=In%20the%20search%20box%20on,and%20then%20select%20Create%20%3E%20OK.)
 - Download [ASUS Setup Tool here](/../../archive/refs/tags/v0.1.0.zip)
 - Extract the zip contents to a folder
+- If you have a third party antivirus, you **may have to add the setup to exclusions, disable or even uninstall**, specially if it is a Kaspersky product.
+After this reboot the system and then proceed.
 - Right click on `setup.bat` and `run as administrator`.
 - For question prompts, `[Y] Yes [N] No` just type `Y` or `N` followed by `ENTER`
 - At this point, you should see a screen like that: